livingsocial/imprint/README.md

 ## Notes / TODO

 Looking at ZipKin, it tries to accomplish many of the same goals as Imprint.
-I think it would make sence to support the same headers and format so they could be compatible.
-Although the ZipKin service tracing isn't as useful to me as the full detailed splunk / elastic search logs.
+I think it would make sense to support the same headers and format so they could be compatible.
+Although the ZipKin service tracing isn't as useful to me as the full detailed Splunk/ElasticSearch logs.

 * [ZipKin intro / docs](http://twitter.github.io/zipkin/index.html)
 * [Railsconf ZipKin intro: Distributed Request Tracing](http://www.confreaks.com/videos/3326-railsconf-distributed-request-tracing) by [Kenneth Hoxworth (@hoxworth)](https://twitter.com/hoxworth)